Blog/ Guest Experience

 The outcome is the NPS score, which is presented as a number, not a percentage, because your NPS can be negative.
 The total range of NPS scores is -100 to 100, and any score above 0 is good because there is a higher percentage of promoters than detractors.

-Additionally, the GX Score drills deeper into specific aspects of the experience, such as service, safety, and value for money, allowing the guest to answer more specific questions about what they enjoyed and what could be improved.
+The GX Score drills into specific aspects of the guest experience, such as service, safety, and value for money, allowing the guest to provide detailed feedback about what they enjoyed and what could be improved.
 If their initial response is a negative score, it offers several factors for the guest to select to pinpoint what contributed to their poor experience.

-The GX Score can be viewed across departments and over time, providing management with the intelligence they need to improve the guest experience based on friction points identified in the data.
-It also can trigger immediate alerts if management should intervene with urgency.
+The GX Score can be filtered by product, category, staff member, and more, providing management with the intelligence they need to improve the guest experience based on friction points identified in the data.
+Operators can view how their GX Score compares against regional benchmarks to track how their venue compares to the market.
+It also can trigger immediate alerts if a negative score is received, so that operators can contact the guest before they post a negative review of a public review site.

 How do they differ from CES?